Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

 \section{Results and analysis}

+The two DDQM parameterizations adopted from the Bayesian analysis~\cite{daSilva:2023okq} produce distinct equilibrium sequences, as summarized in \cref{Mass_tab1} and \cref{Mass_tab}.
+The stiffer set ($C=0.8,\ \sqrt{D}=127.4\ \text{MeV}$) yields systematically larger maximum masses, radii, angular momenta, moments of inertia, and quadrupole moments than the softer set ($C=0.65,\ \sqrt{D}=133.2\ \text{MeV}$), at every evolutionary stage and rotation rate.
+For example, at the Keplerian limit ($r_p/r_e=0.5$) in the cold catalyzed stage, \cref{Mass_tab} gives $M_{\max}=3.05\,M_\odot$, $R(M_{\max})=21.33\ \text{km}$, $I=10.47\times10^{45}\ \text{g cm}^2$, and $|Q|=1985\times10^{42}\ \text{g cm}^3$, compared to $2.85\,M_\odot$, $19.57\ \text{km}$, $8.29\times10^{45}\ \text{g cm}^2$, and $1566\times10^{42}\ \text{g cm}^3$ in \cref{Mass_tab1}.
+Despite these differences, the fractional increase in maximum mass due to rotation, $\Delta M_{\max}(\%)$, is nearly identical between the two parameterizations (about $40\%$ for hot, lepton-rich stages and $39\%$ for cold stars).
+The softer EOS (lower maximum mass, more easily deformable) allows higher spin frequencies at the Keplerian limit across all evolutionary stages.
+These comparisons illustrate that the DDQM model’s predictions span a measurable range, and future multi-messenger observations (e.g., simultaneous $M$--$R$--$I$ constraints) can help discriminate between the two parameterizations and thus better constrain the underlying QM EOS.

-\Cref{Mass_tab} summarizes the properties of rotating protoquark stars at their maximum mass across four evolutionary stages and demonstrates that rotation and thermal history, in an isentropic scenario, jointly govern their global structure.
-Increasing rotation (decreasing $r_p/r_e$) systematically raises the maximum mass ($M$), equatorial radius ($R_e$), angular momentum ($J$), moment of inertia ($I$), and quadrupole moment ($Q$), while the ratio $T_{\rm kin}/|W|$ increases to $\sim 0.18$--$0.19$ near the Keplerian limit ($\nu_K$), indicating strong centrifugal support.
+Using \cref{Mass_tab} as a case study, increasing rotation (decreasing $r_p/r_e$) systematically raises the maximum mass ($M$), equatorial radius ($R_e$), angular momentum ($J$), moment of inertia ($I$), and quadrupole moment ($Q$), while the ratio $T_{\rm kin}/|W|$ increases to $\sim 0.18$--$0.19$ near the Keplerian limit ($\nu_K$), indicating strong centrifugal support.
 The spin frequency ($\nu$) peaks for the most oblate configurations, and centrifugal flattening leads to enhanced $I$ and quadrupole deformations.
 Along the $M$ sequence, the polar redshift $Z_p$ also increases; the increase in mass and decrease in polar radius $r_p$ together outweigh the centrifugal weakening of the gravitational potential.

 At fixed rotation, thermal evolution introduces a clear and systematic ordering: as the star deleptonizes from hot, lepton-rich to cold, catalyzed states, the $M$ decreases slightly, $R_e$ contracts, and the $J$, $I$, and $Q$ all decline as the star becomes more compact.
 The temperature $T$ at a fixed mass of $2.0\,\rm M_\odot$ shows two competing effects: it decreases with increasing rotation (rotational cooling), but increases with $s_B$ during deleptonization before vanishing in the cold, catalyzed limit.
 In contrast, the $\nu$ at $M$ rises with cooling, since a colder, stiffer EOS allows faster rotation before mass shedding, while $T_{\rm kin}/|W|$ remains primarily determined by the degree of flattening rather than temperature.